Skip to main content

 1. Confirm the account is active.

-2. Confirm the beneficiary is usable.
+2. Confirm the recipient/contact is usable.

-7. Reconcile with statements.
+7. Reconcile with transactions and statements.

 Metadata